kevboh/longform/README.md

 ## Longform

 Longform is a plugin for [Obsidian](https://obsidian.md) that helps you write and edit novels, screenplays, and other long projects.
 It lets you organize a series of notes, or _scenes_, into an ordered manuscript.
 It also supports single-note projects for shorter works.

+> [!TIP]
+> If you’d like a way to sync, share your manuscripts with others, and edit them on the web check out my other project, [screen.garden](https://screen.garden).

 Major features include:

 - A dedicated sidebar that collects your projects from across your vault;
 - A [reorderable, nestable list](./docs/MULTIPLE_SCENE_PROJECTS.md) of scenes;